KrySeyt/RESTModels/README.md

         raise NotImplementedError
 ```

-And register it as type parser for TypeAliasParser:
+And register it as type alias parser for TypeAliasParser:

 ```python
 from RESTModels import register_general_type_parser